CatIsNotFound/CContainerKit-Wiki/docs/en/quickstart/index.md

 It is highly recommended to use [Ninja](https://ninja-build.org/) for compilation in a Linux environment. *(Note: Ninja needs to be installed via package manager or downloaded from [Github](https://github.com/ninja-build/ninja/releases))*

-!!! tips "How to install ninja"
+??? tip "How to install ninja"
     On different Linux distributions, you may need to use different package managers to install Ninja.

     ```bash